IzzySoft/Adebar/doc/hints.md

     Currently it lists the "device features" as returned by `pm list features`, plus some selected details from the `build.prop`; more might be added in the future.
+* Misc
+  * `PROGRESS`: Show some progress while the script is running, so you know what's going on (and don't think it got "stuck").
+By default, this is enabled.
+To disable, set it to `0`.
+To increase verbosity, place a higher number (currently used are values from 1 to 3).

 ## Shared Storage